chrisallenflow/simpleservice-kafka-springboot/README.md

 # Introduction

+This represents a simple example of a microservice utilizing the following frameworks, libraries, and technologies:
+- Spring Boot Framework
+- Spring for Apache Kafka
+- Spring Actuator
+- Apache Kafka
+- Micrometer
+- Prometheus
+- Grafana

-This represents a simple example of a microservice utilizing the Spring Boot Framework, Spring for Apache Kafka, and Apache Kafka itself.
-It also utilizes the combination of Micrometer and Prometheus for active monitoring of the microservice.
+It utilizes combination of Actuator, Micrometer, Prometheus and Grafana for active monitoring of the microservice.

+Kafka is used for receiving and omitting commands to an event log.

 This logic of this microservice is extremely simple; to add two integers together and provide the sum in the response.